r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 is a [GDB to LLDB command map](https://lldb.llvm.org/use/map.html) for GDB users.

-Note also that on ARM, R directory layout is sligthly different.
+Note also that on ARM, R directory layout is slightly different.
 RGui and RTerm are installed directly under `bin` as `bin/Rgui.exe` and `bin/Rterm.exe`.
 On Intel, for historical reasons, it is as `bin/x64/Rgui.exe` and `bin/x64/Rterm.exe`.